RickofManc/vv-pizzas/README.md

 ### Software & Web Applications

 * [Balsamiq](https://balsamiq.com/) - Used to build wireframes in the Skelton phase.
-* This website was coded using HTML, CCS and JavScript with [GitPod](https://gitpod.io/) used for an IDE and [GitHub](https://github.com/) as a hosting repository.
+* This website was coded using Python3, HTML5, CCS3 and JavScript with [GitPod](https://gitpod.io/) used for an IDE and [GitHub](https://github.com/) as a hosting repository.
 * [W3schools](https://www.w3schools.com/) - Source of 'How to...' information throughout the build.
 * [Stack Overflow](https://stackoverflow.com/) - Source of 'How to...' information on Python code.
 * [Python Tutor](https://pythontutor.com/) - For testing sections of code.
 * [FreeConvert](https://www.freeconvert.com/) - For converting and compressing images to improve performance.
 * [Wave](https://wave.webaim.org/) - Accessibility Testing to ensure content is readable for all users.
 * [HTML Validator](https://validator.w3.org/) - For validating HMTL code.
-* [CSS Validator](https://validator.w3.org/) - For validating CSS code.
 * [PEP8 Validator](http://pep8online.com/)  - For validating Python code.
 * [Code Beautify](https://codebeautify.org/) - For validating the layout of all code.
 * [IE NetREnderer](https://netrenderer.com/index.php) - For testing website functionality on IE versions 7-10.